YairMZ/LDPC/docs/ldpc_overview/ieee80211_encoding.md

 \end{align}
 $$

-With these, by using equations for the $i$-th and $x$-th row, all other parities can be found recursively.
+Using equations for the $i$-th and $x$-th row, all other parity bits can be found recursively.
-Actually, this can even be made simpler!
+The procedure can even be made simpler!
 Due to the form of the matrices $h_{i,j}$, the multiplications $h_{i,j}m_j$ reduce circular shifts of the vectors $m_j$!
-Thus, encoding reduces to summation of circular shifts of message bits.
+Thus, encoding reduces to a summation of circular shifts of message bits.
-Moreover, to avoid recomputing $\lambda_i$, given a message sequence all $m_b$ $\lambda_i$'s may be computed and stored in memory (each of them is a vector of $Z$ bits), and the recursive algorithm then needs only to sum them once to obtain
+Moreover, to avoid recomputing $\lambda_i$, given a message sequence, all $m_b$ $\lambda_i$'s may be computed and stored in memory (each of them is a vector of $Z$ bits).
+The recursive algorithm then needs only to sum them once to obtain
-$p_0$, and then use each of them once more during the computation.
+$p_0$ and then use each of them once more during the computation.

 This algorithm has been implemented in the repo.